phisikus/spring-security-joomla/README.md

 Usage
 ----------------------

 There are two Maven projects:
 * **spring-security-joomla-provider** - core library
 * **spring-security-joomla-provider-example** - example application

+Example application shows how to use core library and should give some hints related to context configuration.

 1. Build & install core library